-- Technologies (T) to work with developing technologies over the period to increase efficiencies and decrease emissions including in particular LED technologies. - Improving building envelopes (BE) where viable to increase insulation, install or renew windows and doors to increase thermal efficiency and decrease the gas need to heat to appropriate temperatures - Asset rationalisation (AR) where a building is no longer efficiently used and could be repurposed if sold or leased. - Policy (P) where an implemented policy change will lead to direct reduction in emissions. - Organisation Change (OC) where a change in the organisation will affect the scope and emissions to be accounted for. - Offset the balance of in-year residual emissions to net zero following all planned actions. - CO the number of certified offsets.
+- Technologies (T) to work with developing technologies over the period to increase efficiencies and decrease emissions including in particular Light-Emitting Diode (LED) technologies. - Improving building envelopes (BE) where viable to increase insulation, install or renew windows and doors to increase thermal efficiency and decrease the gas need to heat to appropriate temperatures

+- Asset rationalisation (AR) where a building is no longer efficiently used and could be repurposed if sold or leased. - Policy (P) where an implemented policy change will lead to direct reduction in emissions. - Organisation Change (OC) where a change in the organisation will affect the scope and emissions to be accounted for. - Offset the balance of in-year residual emissions to net zero following all planned actions.